Spartronics4915/developers_handbook/dev_guide/git_flow.md

         - Whether you have any conflicts (shown in a different color)
         - Whether your code has been pushed to your fork ("Your branch is up-to-date...")
 1. `git add <file1> <file2>`
-    - Adds ("stages") a file to the index, which is where `git commit` pulls changes from
+    - Adds ("stages") files to the index, which is where `git commit` pulls changes from
     - You can just use `git add src` to add every change you've made inside the `src` folder.
         - Please make sure you actually intend to commit EVERYTHING you change inside that folder before you run this.
+    - Before moving on, it is worthwhile to use `git status` to double-check the list of files you want to add
 1. `git commit`
     - Takes the changes staged by `git add` and records them as a new commit
     - When you run this, it opens the `vi` editor by default, so you can write a message for your commit.
 See the readme for instructions on using `vi`
-    - You can also use `git commit -m "your message in quotes here"` to write the message directly
+    - You can also use `git commit -m "your message in quotes here"` to write a short message directly
 1. `git pull`
     - Pulls down commits from the specified remote
     - Most often used like `git pull upstream master` -- this means "pull the `master` branch from the `upstream` remote